MicrosoftDocs/query-docs/query-languages/dax/chisq-dist-function-dax.md

 ## Remarks

-If x or deg_freedom is nonnumeric, CHISQ.DIST returns the #VALUE! error value.
+If x or deg_freedom is nonnumeric, an error is returned.

 If deg_freedom is not an integer, it is rounded.

-If x < 0, CHISQ.DIST returns the #NUM! error value.
+If x < 0, an error is returned.

-If deg_freedom < 1 or deg_freedom > 10^10, CHISQ.DIST returns the #NUM! error value.
+If deg_freedom < 1 or deg_freedom > 10^10, an error is returned.

 ## Example